cmu-odml/cmu-odml.github.io/labs/01_pytorch_ffnns.md

 Now, experiment with different settings combining different input sizes with different depths and widths.

 10. Generate the same three plots as above, reporting the results of your experiments.
+Explain your experimental process.
+Discuss the relation and tradeoffs between various efficiency metrics and model perforemance.
+     -  What combination of input resolution, depth, and width seems to correspond to the best trade-off between accuracy and efficiency?
      - Do you notice any interesting trends?
-What combination of input resolution, depth, and width seems to correspond to the best trade-off between accuracy and efficiency?
 Does variation of input size or model size have a larger impact on efficiency or performance?
-Do you notice differences between different efficiency metrics latency and FLOPs?
+Do you notice differences between various efficiency metrics (e.g. latency vs FLOPs)?
-     - Explain your experimental process and discuss your results.

 ## Grading and submission (10 points)